mmnaseri/spring-data-mock/README.md

   * If `org.springframework.data.gemfire.repository.GemfireRepository` is present in the classpath, all repositories will be able to include methods from this interface that are not present in the above in their list of methods and rest assured that an implementation will be provided, courtesy of `com.mmnaseri.utils.spring.data.commons.DefaultGemfireRepository`.

+#### Non-Data-Operation Handlers

+Non-data-operation handlers, as the name suggests, are operation handlers that support invocation of methods that are not data-specific.
+Examples include `Object.equals(...)` and `Object.hashCode(...)`.

+These are registered with `com.mmnaseri.utils.spring.data.proxy.impl.NonDataOperationInvocationHandler` which has a `register(...)` method for the purpose.

+You can implement your own handlers, which will be investigated and invoked in the order in which they were registered, but these come with the framework:

+  * `com.mmnaseri.utils.spring.data.proxy.impl.regular.EqualsNonDataOperationHandler`: for handling `Object.equals(Object)`
+  * `com.mmnaseri.utils.spring.data.proxy.impl.regular.HashCodeNonDataOperationHandler` for handling `Object.hashCode()`
+  * `com.mmnaseri.utils.spring.data.proxy.impl.regular.ToStringNonDataOperationHandler` for handling `Object.toString()`

+##### Disclaimer

+The credit for fixing this goes to @Kaidjin who went all ninja on this and helped resolve #12 in all speed.

 #### Event Listeners